Darshams (Safwan Zabalawi):

 After further engineering studies in The Netherlands (1978) he continued working in Syrian Telecommunication Establishment in Damascus as a network engineer.

-Darshams migrated to Australia (1983), and worked in Amalgamated Wireless Australasia in Sydney, then worked in the State Library of New South Wales in security and information units, until retirement in 2016.
+Darshams migrated to Australia (1983), and worked as a Netwrok Engineer in Amalgamated Wireless Australasia in Sydney, then worked in the State Library of New South Wales in security and information units, until retirement in 2016.

 Meanwhile, he joined online courses in Philosophy of Mind (2010) and Philosophy of Religion, (2012), organised by Oxford University Department of Continuing Education, and has published in The Philosophical Society Review the following articles: